Using SQL and APIs with Apache Phoenix

 Based on your application development requirements, you can obtain one of the following drivers:

-Other non-JDBC Drivers for Phoenix are available as add-ons and on other websites, but they are not currently supported by Cloudera.
-You can find compatible client drivers by constructing a web search string consisting of "avatica" and the name of an application programming language that you want to use.
-Example: avatica python.
+Other non-JDBC Drivers for Phoenix are available as add-ons and on other websites, but they are not supported by Cloudera.
+You can find compatible client drivers by searching on the web for avatica and the name of an application programming language that you want to use.
+For example, avatica python.
+For more information and links to driver download pages, see https://calcite.apache.org/avatica/docs/.